 The answers to some of today’s problems could be nestled in the mind of any of us.

-It’s a belief that led us – Bristol-based healthcare advertising and marketing agency – on a mission.
+It’s a belief that led us – Bristol-based healthcare marketing agency – on a mission.
 A mission to tackle some of society’s biggest issues with the help of an unexpected group.

 Our Healthy Young Minds initiative tasked the 7-11 year old pupils of Summerhill Academy, St George, to dream up gadgets to reverse the effects of dementia and air pollution.

 We spoke to our Creative Director, Phil Blackmore, to find out more.

 “Our ethos as a healthcare marketing agency is that mindset has the power to change the world – who else can bring such unique mindsets and perspectives to growing health issues than school kids?” he tells us.